Can engineers work remotely? It depends on whether you need access to specific equipment or if you’re hands-on with the final product.

 And let’s not forget how this exhausting routine tanks your productivity.

 Remote work isn’t for everyone.
 If you struggle with focus when alone, you might face distractions at home, such as:

 - A spouse

-Without structure and planning, working from home can become difficult.
-Especially in engineering, where you need to focus for long periods of time.
+Without proper structure and planning, working from home can be a challenge, especially in engineering, where extended periods of absolute focus are necessary.

 - Large dual monitors

 These factors significantly impact your productivity and well-being.
 Sure, you can upgrade your equipment, but it’s still a consideration.

 Many engineering tasks demand a powerful computer for CAD and design simulation software.
 Additionally, most engineers require ample workspace to spread out papers and other materials.